Vishelbachen/Ceyona/architecture.md

 **Safety Layer (input observability — NON-BLOCKING):**
 Pre-EPK signal logging only.
 Both passes always return PASS.
+Pass 1 (`llama-prompt-guard-2-22m`): currently implemented as a no-op pass-through — model is NOT called.
+Logger emits a debug event only.
 Rationale: unacceptable false-positive rates on Russian, Arabic, and short casual messages would cause full outage for legitimate users.
+Pass 2 (`gpt-oss-safeguard-20b`): model IS called for signal logging; verdict does not block.
 Model unavailability → pass-through.

 **safety_agent (post-reasoning semantic validation — SOLE BLOCKING AUTHORITY):**
 Runs inside coordinator after primary reasoning.
 Only layer that can block on safety grounds.